 The schedule control is available with two types of orientation: vertical and horizontal.
 It is rendered in vertical by default.
 The time cells are rendered horizontally in the horizontal orientation and the same are rendered vertically in vertical orientation.

-The schedule control has integrated support for KnockoutJS and AngularJS data binding.
-AngularJS directives are also supported.
+The schedule control has integrated support for Knockout and Angular data binding.
+Angular directives are also supported.

 The schedule control’s view can be easily customized to display specific start and end hours.

 The quick appointment window lets your end users create an appointment with just a single click.
 Users are prompted for the appointment subject and use the default duration of the selected cell.

 The recurrence option plays a vital role within the schedule control, enabling appointments to be repeated on a daily, weekly, monthly, or yearly basis.

 The appointment template can be customized to add any kind of text, image, or style.

 The current time can be indicated on the scheduler UI across the current date column.
 This allows users to easily identify the current date and time on the schedule.
 In cases of multiple resources, multiple time indicators will be displayed.

 This feature allows users to group various resources at different levels.
 With this feature enabled, users are able to add the same appointment for multiple resources simultaneously.

 The schedule control has a context menu with default options to manipulate (add/edit/delete) appointments, change other settings like switching between the current views and time mode, and add custom menu options.